Skip to Content

 Soundplant turns your computer keyboard into a versatile, low latency sound trigger and playable instrument.
 Via drag-and-drop, easily assign sound files of any format and length onto 72 keyboard keys, creating custom soundboards that put hours of instantly-playing audio at your fingertips with no extra hardware needed. . .
 Soundplant was designed to do one thing and do it well: to trigger sounds from the computer keyboard with maximum speed, efficiency, and ease of use.

-A detailed explanation of how to use Soundplant with a Makey Makey:
+A detailed explanation of how to use Soundplant with a Makey Makey73:

 Basic: Using Scratch